phaustin/Problem-Solving-with-Python/README.md

    and you should see new files appear in the `notebooks/_build/html` folder

-   quit `Ctrl-d` to quit the container
+   type `Ctrl-d` to quit the container

-6) at the prompt, type:

-        docker-compose up

-7) if this succeeds, you should see two containers running when you do:

-        docker ps

-8) The container `phaustin/base_pangeo` is running a jupyter notebook server on port 9500 and the container `phaustin/webserver_intropy` is running an apache webserver on port 8500

 9) To see the text of the jupyter-book, point your web browser at `localhost:8500`